This character's behaviour is so bizarre, so clearly outside the norm, that Real Life

 - Kira Yamato of Gundam SEED shares many of Amuro's personality traits; the main difference is that he tries to be social (despite sucking at it) while Amuro deliberately avoids other people at all times.

 - Zeta Gundam's Kamille Biden is what you get when you take a very Amuro-esque personality (love of machinery, poor social skills, mild paranoia) and combine it with some serious daddy issues.
 Big Bad Paptimus Scirocco shares many of these personality traits, and compensates for them with his Psychic Powers.
+It's worth noting that in the case of Kamille's expy, Shinn Asuka, there's nothing ambiguous about the disorder—he has PTSD plain and simple.

 - Shu Ouma from Guilty Crown is an Extreme Doormat with No Social Skills who admits to himself that his mind might be out of step with everyone else's, and has only made "friends" by going along with what other people say.
 When he makes a carelessly cold remark about someone else and is reprimanded for it, he can only think about his own feelings that were hurt, rather than feeling bad about what he said.
 He also has trouble with making eye contact with other people.